 The sun is the most widely available source of energy on earth and the quickest to be deployed.
 Solar power has been the focus of technological innovation and has seen spectacular productivity gains.
 Our plants are therefore particularly competitive in many countries.
 Solar power was Neoen’s first sector and remains our main business line.

 Onshore wind farms are a mature source of renewable energy at competitive rates.
-We use wind turbines in addition to solar energy, where conditions are particularly favourable, on the Australian plains or in some regions of France and Finland.
-We currently focus our wind farm business in these three countries and have several projects in development.
+We use wind turbines in addition to solar energy, where conditions are particularly favourable, on the Australian plains or in some regions of France, Finland and Ireland.
+We currently focus our wind farm business in these four countries and have several projects in development.

 Energy storage is the answer to the volatile nature of renewable energy sources.
 Prices have been divided by three in the last four years and storage can now be deployed on an industrial scale, opening new horizons, namely balancing supply to the grid, network services and eligibility in non-interconnected markets.
 As the operator of the world’s largest lithium-ion plant, the Hornsdale Power Reserve in Australia that we developed with Tesla and have been operating since 2017, Neoen is at the forefront of energy storage.